Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Methods

 \section{Methods}

-In Section \ref{section:ManualSegmentationProtocols}, we describe the manual segmentation protocols developed for cortical gray matter, four subcortical structures, white matter hyperintensities, and normal-appearing white matter.
+In Section \ref{section:ManualSegmentationProtocols}, we describe the manual segmentation protocols developed for cortical gray matter, the four subcortical structures, WMH, and normal-appearing white matter.
 Then, in sections \ref{sec:methods_segmentation_cortical} and \ref{sec:methods_segmentation_other}, we describe the deep learning-based pipeline and performance evaluation criteria developed for the automated segmentation of these structures.
+In Section \ref{sec:methods_segmentation_topology}, we describe the post-hoc topology correction step employed to provide geometrically accurate segmentations.
 Finally, in section \ref{section:neuropath_morph}, we describe the statistical models used to link neuropathological ratings of p-tau, amyloid-$\beta$ neuronal loss, CERAD scores, Braak Staging with morphometry based on volume and regional thickness measurements obtained from the automated segmentations.